 At only 100 pumps, this Lezyne still produced 24 psi, making it the most powerful mini-pump in the test.
 Unlike most other mini-pumps, the Micro Floor Digital Drive was also able to bring a 700C x 25mm road tire up to 94 psi in only 100 pumps, making this an ideal pump for both road and mountain bike use.
 The digital gauge is accurate to within one psi, as verified by a Topeak Smart Gauge.

 The Micro Floor Digital Drive is intuitive and very easy to use.
 As its name suggests, it's a miniature version of a floor pump.
 Just thread the head onto the tire valve (Presta or Schrader), swing out the handy foot brace bar, put the pump on the ground, press the digital pressure gauge button and start pumping.

 When you're done, the Lezyne Air Bleed System (ABS) lets you depressurize the pump line with the press of a button, preventing air loss from the tire valve when disconnecting.
 The long hose is handy, as is its 360-degree swiveling base, which eliminates binding or twisting.

 If you think of theMicro Floor Digital Drive as a floor pump, it is quite portable, fitting easily into a hydration pack.
 From a mini-pump perspective, the 30.5cm length is bulky.
 Especially when compared to the Birzman Velocity Apogee MTB or Blackburn Mammoth CO2'fer.
-It looks rather awkward when mounted on a bike frame or put in a jersey pocket, which we don't recommend.

 At 242 grams the Micro Floor Digital Drive isn't very heavy for how powerful it is.
 It's an ideal pump for someone who rides with a hydration pack and wants a super powerful pump that can get a mountain bike tire up to adequate pressure in 100 pumps or less.